Low-Value? High Stakes | How Algorithms Hide Helpful Content and What We Can Do About It

 L

 Link Juice: A slang term for the value passed from one site to another through backlinks.
-A key part of how credibility is shared algorithmically.
+A key part of how algorithms share credibility.

 Low Value Page: A designation (used by some engines like Yandex) for content that appears to lack usefulness or depth, often a result of flawed evaluation metrics.